John-OK/bird_app/README.md

 ```
 python -m venv .venv
 ```
+NOTE: If this command throws an error, follow the instructions provided in the error to install 'venv' (but prepend the line with 'sudo')<br><br>
-4. Source the virtual environemt
+4. Source the virtual environment
 ```
 source .venv/bin/activate
 ```